ChloeMiao99/DecodingTrust/README.md

 # DecodingTrust: A Comprehensive Assessment of Trustworthiness in GPT Models

 ## Overview
-In recent years, large language models (LLMs) like GPT-3.5 and GPT-4 have shown impressive capabilities and are being increasingly considered for use in high-stakes areas such as healthcare, finance, and customer service.
-However, these models also bring trustworthiness challenges, especially when it comes to handling sensitive information, avoiding bias, and maintaining ethical responses.
-Despite improvements, there’s limited comprehensive research on these trustworthiness aspects, which is critical for deploying LLMs in real-world applications safely and responsibly.
+In recent years, large language models (LLMs) like GPT-3.5 and GPT-4 have demonstrated impressive capabilities, leading to their consideration for use in high-stakes areas such as healthcare, finance, and customer service.
+However, these models face significant trustworthiness challenges, particularly regarding the handling of sensitive information, bias mitigation, and maintaining ethical responses.
+Despite recent improvements, there is limited comprehensive research on the trustworthiness of these models, which is crucial for their safe and responsible deployment in real-world applications.

-The main problem addressed by the paper is evaluating the trustworthiness of LLMs across multiple dimensions that are crucial for safe and ethical deployment.
-Trustworthiness here covers eight dimensions: toxicity, stereotype bias, adversarial robustness, out-of-distribution robustness, robustness against adversarial demonstrations, privacy, machine ethics, and fairness.
-Each of these areas presents unique challenges, as LLMs can still produce harmful, biased, or unethical outputs when presented with adversarial prompts or ambiguous contexts.
-Existing benchmarks tend to focus on narrow aspects, leaving gaps in understanding how these models perform across a broader trustworthiness spectrum.
+This paper addresses the need for a robust evaluation of LLM trustworthiness across multiple dimensions essential for safe and ethical deployment.
+The authors introduce a comprehensive benchmark called DecodingTrust, which evaluates eight trustworthiness dimensions: toxicity, stereotype bias, adversarial robustness, out-of-distribution robustness, robustness against adversarial demonstrations, privacy, machine ethics, and fairness.
+Each dimension presents unique challenges, as LLMs are still susceptible to generating harmful, biased, or unethical outputs, especially when exposed to adversarial prompts or ambiguous contexts.
+Existing benchmarks often focus narrowly, leaving a gap in understanding how models perform across this broader trustworthiness spectrum.

+The eight dimensions in DecodingTrust include:

 - Toxicity: Assessing the models' propensity to generate harmful or offensive content.
 - Stereotype Bias: Evaluating the presence of biased outputs related to societal stereotypes.